Inventory Financing Through Clarify Capital

 As you can imagine, the requirements, interest rates, and conditions vary based on the lender.
 Here are the three main criteria:

-• Time in business.
+Time in business.
 Operating for at least six months is ideal.
 The longer your business has been in operation, the less risky you are to lenders.
-Time length also indicates your business is more established, and you can repay your loan.
+A longer track record also shows your company is more established and can repay the loan.

-• Credit score.
-This figure represents your credit risk, and a minimum score of 550 is ideal.
+Credit score.
+This figure represents your credit risk, and a score of 550 is the minimum accepted.
 The higher the credit score, the more likely you'll qualify for lower interest rates and better repayment terms.

 Gather the Necessary Documents